willtim/Atavachron/README.md

 ### Why not use an existing backup program for Amazon S3?

 They will be more appropriate in most cases.
 However, typically other backup programs are not *scalable*, which can be a problem for large amounts of data and machines with limited memory.
-Atavachron is GPL3 licensed and will also appeal to those who would rather hack and modify a Haskell program in preference to anything else (which include me!).
+Atavachron is GPL3 licensed and will also appeal to those who would rather hack and modify a Haskell program in preference to anything else (which includes me!).

 ### What exactly do you mean by scalable?